Slimco86/MM-ellipsometry/README.md

 # MM-ellipsometry
-Small library, which allow fast visualization and further decomposition of measured Mueller Matrices.
+Small library, which allows fast visualization and further decomposition of measured Mueller Matrices.
 Written on Python3.

 Takes *.dat files created and formated by Woolam CompleteEASE ellipsometer containing the Mueller Matrix measurement data,